 Incontinence - Dignity

 Your loved one’s time in a nursing home should not be uncomfortable or painful, to either body or mind.
-At the Law Offices of Ben Yeroushalmi, our experienced Nursing Home Neglect attorneys believe that dignity and respect are as important as physical health.
+The Los Angeles nursing home and assisted living neglect lawyers of the Law Offices of Ben Yeroushalmi believe that dignity and respect are as important as physical health.
 We will fight to make sure that your loved one is not made to endure situations that are excessively harmful to their self-respect and dignity.

 Receiving care for incontinence can be embarrassing and humiliating for people and many feel that they are losing control.
 Many people have a hard time admitting they trouble with incontinence and need toileting care and often experience a loss of dignity and self-esteem.
 Incontinence is a distressing problem that can contribute to sleep deprivation, social withdrawal, depression, and stress.
 Maintaining one’s dignity in a nursing care setting can be especially challenging because of the practicalities of providing incontinence care.

 When accidents happen due to incontinence problems, nursing staff should change the soiled garments and clean the residents’ skin immediately with gentleness and thoughtfulness.
 This means that when a call light is pressed to seek nursing assistance, there must be sufficient staff on duty to ensure that care is provided immediately.
 It is important to nursing home residents that nursing staff recognize and acknowledge that the residents are not at fault.
 It also helps emotionally if nursing staff spend few minutes with the residents to reassure them.
 Nursing homes should provide training to their staff members in the proper procedures for care and cleaning, as well as bedside manner.
 If your loved one has suffered harm because of a nursing home’s failure to properly care for your loved one’s incontinence issues, you may want to call a nursing home and assisted living neglect attorney in Los Angeles.